theCmaker/ZZ3_project/README.md

 To solve this problem, we implemented two route-building heuristics to generate feasible but not optimal solutions and a memory cache strategy was designed to speed-up the heuristics.
 Then, local search procedures were coded to look for improvements on the solutions and a Vertical Neighbourhood Descent was built to combine these procedures.
 After that, BRKGA and multi-start metaheuristics were used to generate better solutions on both time and amount criteria.

 Development was made with the C++ programming language.
 We provide text output for all our executables.
 But we also have some adapters for LaTeX code output (with TikZ) on spatial and temporal points of view.

+This project is under GPLv3 licence as it uses [BRKGA](https://github.com/rfrancotoso/brkgaAPI) as a dependency.